9.6 C

 4) Repeat-Infringer Policy

-5) Fair Use, Licensing, and Editorial Context
+5) Fair Use, Licensing & Editorial Context

-As an entertainment news outlet, we frequently use images, clips, and quotations for news reporting, commentary, criticism, scholarship, and research, which may qualify as fair use or be covered by a license from rights holders or agencies.
-If you are unsure whether a use is authorized or fair, please consider this before submitting a notice.
+As an entertainment-news organization, we frequently use images, video clips, and quotations for reporting, commentary, criticism, and analysis that may qualify as fair use or be licensed from rights holders or agencies.

 6) Avoiding Misuse (17 U.S.C. § 512(f))

-Knowingly submitting false infringement notices or counter-notices can create liability.
-Please ensure your claims are accurate and made in good faith.
+Please ensure all claims are accurate and made in good faith.

 7) Helpful Tips to Speed Up Review